jellyfin/jellyfin-mpv-shim/README.md

 1. Install the dependencies: `sudo pip3 install --upgrade python-mpv jellyfin-apiclient-python pystray Jinja2 pywebview python-mpv-jsonipc Flask Werkzeug pypresence pydantic`.
     - If you run `./gen_pkg.sh --install`, it will also fetch these for you.
-2. Clone this repository: `git clone https://github.com/jellyfin/jellyfin-desktop`
+2. Clone this repository: `git clone https://github.com/jellyfin/jellyfin-mpv-shim`
     - You can also download a zip build.
 3. `cd` to the repository: `cd jellyfin-mpv-shim`
 4. Run prepare script: `./gen_pkg.sh`
     - To do this manually, download the web client, shader pack, and build the language files.
 5. Ensure you have a copy of `libmpv1` or `mpv` available.
 6. Install any platform-specific dependencies from the respective install tutorials.
-7. You should now be able to run the program with `./run.py` or `./run-desktop.py`.
+7. You should now be able to run the program with `./run.py`.
 Installation is possible with `sudo pip3 install .`.
     - You can also install the package with `./gen_pkg.sh --install`.

 ### Translation